Single-photon cooling in microwave magneto-mechanics

-While previous measurements were obtained with low enough input power to avoid back action, we discuss in the following the possibility to cavity cool the mechanical mode.
-By driving the microwave cavity red detuned ($\omega_p < \omega_c$) inelasic anti-Stokes scattering is favored leading to cooling of the mechanical motion~\cite{aspelmeyer_cavity_2014} (Fig.~\ref{fig:backaction_measWeak}a).
-In addition, such back action is accompanied by a broadening of the mechanical linewidth and a frequency shift.
-Conversely, pumping blue detuned ($\omega_p > \omega_c$) leads to heating of the mechanics and a decrease of the linewidth.
+While previous measurements were obtained with low enough input power to avoid back-action, we discuss in the following the possibility to cool the mechanical mode.
+By driving the cavity red-detuned ($\omega_p < \omega_c$) inelastic anti-Stokes scattering is favoured leading to cooling of the mechanical motion~\cite{aspelmeyer_cavity_2014} (Fig.~\ref{fig:backaction_measWeak}(a)).
+In addition, such back-action is accompanied by a broadening of the mechanical linewidth and a frequency shift.
+Conversely, pumping blue-detuned leads to heating of the mechanics and a decrease of the linewidth.
 Dynamical instability of the mechanical mode is reached when the linewidth approaches zero~\cite{marquardt_quantum_2007}.

-First, we demonstrate cavity cooling by operating at a low coupling, $g_0 = \SI{57(7)}{Hz}$.
-As expected, the back action increases with increasing input power, allowing us to achieve a nearly 8 fold decrease from the thermal phonon occupation $\left<n^{\text{th}}\right>\simeq 7600$ to $\left<n\right> = 970(130)$, Fig.~\ref{fig:backaction_measWeak}b, accompanied by a linewidth and frequency change (Fig.~\ref{fig:backaction_measWeak}c).
+First, we demonstrate cavity cooling by operating at a low coupling, $g_0/2 \pi = \SI{57(7)}{Hz}$ (Fig.~\ref{fig:coupling_meas}(b)). {For low power (open symbols in Fig. 3), we fit the back-action measurements using the theory for cavity-assisted cooling~\cite{marquardt_quantum_2007,noauthor_see_nodate,safavi-naeini_laser_2013}, obtaining an independent measurement of the maximum photon number of $\SI{186(12)}{}$ and the coupling $g_0/2 \pi = \SI{57(1)}{Hz}$.
+As expected, the change of phonon number is accompanied by a linewidth and frequency change (Fig.~\ref{fig:backaction_measWeak}(c)).
+We note that we also included a frequency offset to the fit to accommodate the impedance mismatch of the cavity with the waveguide~\cite{noauthor_see_nodate}.
+For increasing input power the back-action increases, allowing us to achieve a nearly 8 fold decrease from the thermal phonon occupation $\left<n^{\text{th}}\right>\simeq 7600$ to $\left<n\right> = \SI{970(130)}{}$, Fig.~\ref{fig:backaction_measWeak}(b).
 Since we are in the bad cavity regime, the theoretical limit is given by $\left< n ^{\text{min}} \right> = (\kappa / 4 \omega_m)^2 \simeq 6.5$~\cite{marquardt_quantum_2007}.
-Practically we are limited by the pump power we can apply due to the non-linearity of the microwave cavity arising from the Josephson Junctions.
-This non-linearity also prevents us from fitting the data to a simple model~\cite{nation_quantum_2008}.
+Practically, we were limited by the non-linearity of the microwave cavity arising from the Josephson Junctions.
+This effect prevents us from fitting the data for higher input power, but also sets an upper bound on the cavity photons of around \SI{1200}{} before it becomes bistable~\cite{noauthor_see_nodate,nation_quantum_2008}.
+The impact of the non-linearity, while it constitutes an interesting element of study on its own~\cite{nation_quantum_2008}, could be mitigated by further improving the cavity, for example by using a SQUID array.}